Developing a psychoanalytic approach to working with children and adolescents

 Please note that fees will be subject to annual increases in line with inflation in the UK.

-On offer of a place, you will be invited to register and pay via debit card through a secured payment page.
+On offer of a place, you will be invited to register and pay the fees through a secure payment link.
+A place will only be secured once the fee has been paid.

-To apply for this course, please download and complete the application form supplied and email it to Sandra Pereira at [email protected]
+To apply for this course, please contact Sandra Pereira at [email protected]

 Blogs